Java/Java EE, Open-Source & Web Application Servers

 3 Days/Lecture & Lab

 The course is modern take on Java and can be attended by beginner or advanced Java developers.
-It covers all new version 9 features plus topics that are not necessarily version 9 but still very current and important for Java SE developers Students should take Advanced Java Training if interested in learning more about the Java programming language in order to learn advanced programming techniques and concepts.
+It covers many of the new features that have been added in Java 8, 9 and 10 that reset the baseline for modern programming in Java.
+Students should take this advanced Java training if interested in learning more about the Java programming language in order to learn advanced programming techniques and concepts.
 Be prepared to participate and ask questions in class, as well as dive in and complete a variety of small labs (which can be done collaboratively with other class members).

-- Mastering the new modularity syntax in Java 9.
+- Mastering the new modularity syntax in the Java Platform Module System (JPMS).

 - Learning to apply modular thinking in real-world Java applications.